mgunn001/TraderApp/README.md

 ### Features Implemented and Future Enhancements
 * All the features implemented are mainly oriented towards Buyer, A Buyer will select the Vechile type and enters the Tag name(Keywords) that actually ease up the search to quickly narrow down to the desired list.
-Entering Zipcode and Miles radius is optional.
+Filling up Zipcode and Miles radius is optional.

 *